Omar-p/learning-notes/k8s-notes.md

   Responsible for :
     Local cluster networking [make sure each node has a unique ip address] Routing network traffic to load balanced services.
-_-----------------------------------
-Pod[abstraction of a server]  is a smallest deployable unit.
-  Pod contain Main-Container, may or may not has Init-container[executed before main-container], side-containers[0 to *][support main-container may be as a proxy to main-container], Volumes[share data between container].
-  Pod has unique IP address.
-  Pod:
-    -Group of 1 or more container
-    -Represent running process
-    -Share network and volumes
-    -Never Create Pods on its own.
-Use Controller instead.
-    -Ephemeral and Disposable[not long-lived]. so if u create it on its own and it down k8s will not know about it and won't create a new one.
-    - Pods on its own don't self heal.
-    - Never deploy pods using kind:Pod
-  kubectl get pods -o yaml --> get yaml behind the pod. any thing written after -- will be run on the pod not part of kubectl options.
-Creating pod Declarative vs Imperative Configuraion
-  -Imperative:
-    kubectl run [pod-name] --image=[name] ..
-    kubectl delete po podName
-    restartPolicy on pod for the running container inside the pod not for the pod
-    - [Learning, Troubleshooting, Expermienting]
-  -Declarative:
-    Using configuration file
-    -[Reproducible in any env] Best-Practice.
-    - Generating yaml file:
-      - kubectl run podName --image= --dry-run=client -o yaml > yamlFile

-to access pod for testing purpose: kubectl port-forward pod/[name] [host-port]:[pod-port ]

- kubectl get pods --> return pods in the current namespace.

- -Use the
-    kubectl edit pod <pod-name> command to edit pod properties.
-    - kubectl get pod <pod-name> -o yaml > pod-definition.yaml

- get namespaces:
-   kubectl get namespaces || kubectl get ns specify namespace to apply on kubectl get pod -n [namespace]
- - each namespace has its own DNS zone.
-   - so we can run different copies from our app in diff ns to change ns
-   - kubens [name]<-- doesn't come by default
    - kubectl config set-context --current --namespace=[name]   <- edit .kube/config

    u can access svc in specific namespace curl svc.ns